 The impact of digital health and the role health technology can play in patient empowerment will also be explored by conference presenters.
 The right digital tools and knowledge have the power to connect and engage patients and put their health in their hands.

-A copy of the Preliminary Program will be available soon.
+A copy of the Final Program is NOW AVAILABLE.